 All monies collected are turned over to the treasurer as soon as possible.
-Money is counted by at least two people at the same time, and both counters and the treasurer each sign and keep a copy of the completed deposit form.
+At least two people count money simultaneously, and both counters and the treasurer each sign and keep a copy of the completed deposit form.
 The treasurer may be one of the two counters.